 Apple TV Plus − At a glance

-We know it’s arriving in the UK in the autumn and that Apple has enlisted an enviable roster of Hollywood talent both in front of and behind the cameras, including Steven Spielberg, Reese Witherspoon, Oprah Winfrey, J.J.
-Abrams and more.
+At its September Keynote, Apple TV Plus date the service for November 1st 2019, and to boost its chances of success, Apple has enlisted a roster of Hollywood talent both in front of and behind the cameras, including Steven Spielberg, Reese Witherspoon, Oprah Winfrey, J.J.
+Abrams.

 Apple TV Plus − Content

-That hasn’t stopped Apple from having a think and taking another plunge, lining up a lengthy list of stars for its original shows.
-The production values in the highlight reel looked impressive enough and they should be considering how much money Apple has invested.
+Apple has lined up a lengthy list of stars for its original shows with production values looking impressive, which they should be considering how much money Apple has invested.

-With around 30 projects thought to be in the works, it’s not enough to trouble Netflix, but the focus is on broader stories aimed at a younger/family audience.
+With around 30 projects thought to be in the works, it’s not enough to trouble Netflix, but the focus is on broader stories for younger viewers and families.